Percolation on an infinitely generated group: Phase transitions for our finite models.

 We start with two lemmas which will be needed for the analysis of each of our models.
 We then establish the connectedness threshold for the \ppm in \Sr{thresppm}, and the \pem is treated in \Sr{threspem} in a similar fashion.
-Finally, we consider the connectedness problem for the asynchronous model in \Sr{thresasync}.

 The following lemma bounds the probability of isolated vertices in a wide range of random graph settings where different edges appear with different probability.

 \begin{lem} Let $G$ be a random graph on vertex set $[n]$, where each edge $ij$ is independently present with probability $p_{ij}$ and absent with probability $q_{ij}=1-p_{ij}$.
 Write $I_i$ for the event that $i$ is isolated, and $N$ for the number of isolated vertices.
 If $\prob{I_i}=q$ for every $i$ then $\prob{N=0}<2/(2+nq)$. \end{lem} \begin{proof}Note that $\prob{I_i}=\prod_{j\neq i}q_{ij}$, so this product equals $q$ for each $i$.
 Also,